-An Indoor Localization Framework for Four-rotor Flying Robots Using Low-power Sensor Nodes
+Real-time Indoor Localization Support for Four-rotor Flying Robots using Sensor Nodes

-Juergen Eckert, Falko Dressler and Reinhard German Computer Networks and Communication Systems Dept. of Computer Science, University of Erlangen, Germany
+Juergen Eckert, Falko Dressler and Reinhard German Computer Networks and Communication Systems Department of Computer Science 7, University of Erlangen, Germany {juergen.eckert, dressler, german}@informatik.uni-erlangen.de

-Abstract-Flying four-rotor robots (quadrocopters) are on-board sensor controlled systems.
-In comparison to classical mono rotor objects (helicopters), the quadocopters can be piloted with a much lower effort.
-However, lateral drifts can not be compensated only referring to the build-in sensors.
-Nonetheless, the detection of such drifts is strongly necessary for indoor operation - without any corrections the quadrocopter would quickly cause a collision.
-In order to compensate the dislocation, an indoor positioning system needs to be used.
+Abstract-Flying four-rotor robots (quadrocopters) are onboard sensor controlled systems.
+In comparison to classical monorotor objects (helicopters), quadrocopters can be piloted with a much lower effort.
+However, lateral drifts can not be compensated only referring to the built-in sensors.
+The detection of such drifts is strongly necessary for indoor operation - without corrections a quadrocopter would quickly cause a collision.
+In order to compensate the dislocation, an additional indoor positioning system is needed.
 In our work, we provide a framework for timeof-flight based localization systems relying on ultrasonic sensors.
 It is optimized for use in sensor nodes with low computational power and limited memory.
-Nevertheless, it offers scalability and high accuracy even with erroneous measurements.
-We implemented the system in our lab using ultrasound sensor that are light enough to be carried around by the flying object.
+Nevertheless, it offers scalability and high accuracy even in case of single erroneous measurements.
+We implemented the system in our lab using ultrasound sensors that are light enough to be carried around by the flying object.
 Using this real-time localization system, a position controller can be implemented to maintain a given position or course.

-Index Terms-Indoor localization, flying robot, sensor network, ultrasonic
+Index Terms-Indoor localization, flying robot, sensor network, ultrasound